 I found the most interesting comment on global markets this morning in a Bloomberg article pertaining to the rise in European markets following yet another anti-establishment vote … this time in Italy.
-If you recall, market participants had a wave of temporary panic following the Brexit and Trump votes … so the reported quote from the head of trading at MPPM EK was quite appropriate with regard to those for whom knee-jerk reactions are common as he said: “After Brexit, it took three days for markets to shake it off, with Trump it took three hours, with Italy it took three minutes.”
+If you recall, market participants had a wave of temporary panic following the Brexit and Trump votes … so the reported quote from the head of trading at MPPM EK was quite appropriate with regard to those for whom knee-jerk reactions are common as he said: “After Brexit, it took three days for markets to shake it off (could this have been foreseen in the ftse forecast), with Trump it took three hours, with Italy it took three minutes.”

 Meanwhile, U.S. markets opened the week on a positive note as oil moved above $55/barrel for the first time in 16 months … thanks to the recent OPEC move to curtail production.
 Still, you have to wonder about the long-term situation with oil … as the transportation industry advances both fuel-efficient vehicles and increases plans for electric cars to hit our nation’s highways in the years to come.